Shantanu66/RealityConjurer/README.md

-We then create the client part of our app in Flutter then to create the functionality of the app we need a backend/server/API to pass our sketch from the flutter client to our server so that our server can predict the sketch based on our download model and then send it back to the client for display.
+We then create the client part of our app in Flutter then to create the functionality of the app we need a backend/server/API to pass our sketch from the flutter client to our server so that our server can predict the sketch based on our download model and then send it back to the client for displaying in the app.

 # How To Run This Project